Air quality advisory issued for the Okanagan

-Interior Health and the Ministry of Environment issued the advisory Wednesday morning for the Okanagan, Similkameen, Shuwap, Thompson, Nicola and Boundary areas because of forest fire smoke.
+Interior Health and the Ministry of Environment issued the advisory Wednesday morning for the Okanagan, Similkameen, Shuswap, Thompson, Nicola and Boundary areas because of forest fire smoke.

 According to air quality meteorologist, Ralph Adams, multiple fires burning west of Quesnel are pushing smoke into the Shuswap region and wildfire smoke from the blazes in Washington state is shifting into the Okanagan.